kevb34ns/auto-comment-blocks/README.md

 ### 0.0.4
 - Fixed an issue that caused asterisk insertion and indentation bugs when indenting using an odd number of spaces.

+### 0.0.5
+- Fix major typo that caused an asterisk to be inserted following any indented line.